-Armed man shot, killed by Washington police after throwing incendiary devices at ICE detention center
+Armed man shot, killed after throwing incendiary devices at Washington ICE detention center

 Police in Washington state say an armed man was shot and killed early Saturday after trying to attack a local Immigration and Customs Enforcement (ICE) detention center.

-The Seattle Times reported that the unidentified man appeared outside of the Northwest Detention Center in Tacoma with a rifle and threw incendiary devices at both the facility and nearby propane tanks.
+The Seattle Times reported that the unidentified man appeared outside of the Northwest Detention Center in Tacoma with a rifle and threw incendiary devices at both the facility and nearby propane tanks, at one point setting a vehicle on fire.

 Officers responded to the incident around 4 a.m. and called out to the man before shots were fired.
 It was not clear how many shots were fired or whether the man fired at police.